I’m excited to share our latest project in our kitchen renovation, the repurposing of an old stove hood to make a custom one.

 Before we tackled the stove hood we built a brand new cabinet around the refrigerator, which gave us a ton of storage that we didn’t have before.
 You can read more about this project here.

-Anyway, we ended up using the stainless steel hood as a base for our DIY hood.
-The hubs took all the stainless off and reused the “guts”, which saved us some money.
-Reusing part of the old hood wasn’t easy to do but the mister figured it out and made it work.
+Instead of buying a new and expensive custom one, we ended up using the stainless steel hood as a base for our DIY hood.
+We took all the stainless off and reused the “guts”, which saved us some money.
+There were no instructions on how to do this but we figured it out and made it work.

-Since the old one was never vented, we added the ductwork to vent it outside.
+Since the old hood wasn’t vented, we had to add ductwork to vent it outside.

-This ended up being one of the tougher projects to do in this kitchen.
-The challenge was to make a hood that angled out, instead of straight up to the ceiling, so figuring out the angles with the wood and getting it all to fit and look good was the tough part.
+The challenge for this project was to make a hood that angled out, instead of straight up to the ceiling, so figuring out the angles with the wood and getting it all to fit and look good was the tough part.